confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 ### ksql.suppress.buffer.size.bytes

-Config to control the maximum number of bytes used in the suppress buffer for a query.

-This can be overridden per query, from the CLI using the `SET` command.

-By default, the amount is unbounded, which can result in out of memory errors.
-If a bound is desired a good heuristic is to set the buffer max size to be equal to the heap memory divided by the max number of persistent queries.
-If the bound is exceeds its max capacity, a StreamsException stating this is thrown.
+Bound the number of bytes that the buffer can use for suppression.
+Negative size means the buffer will be unbounded.
+If the buffer exceeds its max capacity, it will gracefully shut down the application.

 ksqlDB Server Settings
 ----------------------